Loading...

 Incorporate Healthy Fats

-Engage in light physical activity, like a 10-15 minute walk, after your meal to assist in managing glucose levels.
+Engage in light physical activity, such as a walk, after your meal to help your body use up some of the glucose more effectively.

 healthspan-mbl